 - Stinkbugs– As bad as they sound and smell, these bugs are actually a delicacy in Mexico.
 Typically, you shouldn’t eat a bug that gives off an odor as a defense mechanism, but stinkbugs are an exception.
 You can usually find them taking a nice stroll on open ground and in the winter you can find them under logs and rocks.
 Easily identified by their shape, resembling a medieval shield, you can pick them up and put them in a container.
 You’ll need to drown them for about 5 to 10 minutes before cooking them to get rid of that signature scent they possess.
 This could be done while capturing them by putting them in a container full of water.
 After they’ve drowned you can roast them in a dry pan.

 - Crickets– These critters are a great source of protein and are a good replacement for flour when ground down to a powder.
 In fact, this powder is available for purchase at a variety of stores.
 Crickets tend to reside under rocks, logs, and generally anywhere that it is dark and damp.
 Crickets do carry nematodes, so you will want to cook them before eating them.
 To prepare them for cooking, pull the head off (which should bring out the entrails as well), and remove the legs.
 Yes, you can eat the entrails, but getting rid of them reduces the risk of catching a parasite from the bug.
 You can cook crickets in a pan or on a skewer over an open flame.

-While people around the world do eat insects on a regular basis, it’s okay to leave them as an emergency food supply.
-Although, if you ate them regularly, you would become accustomed to the taste and it wouldn’t be such a drastic event if you’re forced to turn to them to survive.
+While some people around the world do eat insects on a regular basis, it’s okay to leave them as an emergency food supply.
+Although, if you ate them regularly, you would become accustomed to the taste and it wouldn’t be such a drastic event if you’re ever forced to turn to them to survive.